- Consider volunteering, involvement in organizations, shadowing professionals, internships, part-time work experience, or research opportunities

 Note: Your UCSD Transcript is different from your TritonLink Academic History or Degree Audit.
 Request a copy for yourself.

 Most graduate and professional schools require a standardized exam for admission.
-The most common exam is the Graduate Record Exam (GRE) General test that is required by many academic programs (Masters and Doctoral degrees).
-There are 3 sections: verbal, quantitative, and analytical writing.
+The most common exam is the Graduate Record Exam (GRE) General test that is required by many academic programs.
 In addition, there are also GRE subject tests.
 Check with the program admissions policy to see whether a subject test is required.

 Academic programs may want examples of your scholarly writing.
 Depending on the program you’re applying for, your writing sample could include: a work of fiction, a poem, a screenplay, a newspaper article, an analytical or research paper, or a portion of your senior/honors thesis.
 It is essential that you submit your very best work.
 It is also important to turn in exactly what is requested and meet the page requirements.
 If your best paper is longer than the maximum length allowed, you will need to edit it down to meet the page limit.

 Some graduate programs in visual art, writing and performance may require you to compile examples of your creative work into a portfolio that will be evaluated as part of your application.
-For some general guidance, read Prepare Your Portfolio.
+Be sure to carefully read and follow the guidelines provided by the program for your portfolio, and contact the program if you have any questions.

 Interviews allow schools to learn about your communication and interpersonal skills, motivation and maturity, and they give you the opportunity to learn more about the schools.
-Medical, health and professional psychology programs commonly require interviews.
-Some business programs and other graduate schools may occasionally require them.
-Follow the steps below to prepare.
-Many of the resources are health-specific, but can be used for any type of interview.
+Professional psychology programs commonly require interviews and some business programs and other graduate schools may occasionally require them.
+To prepare for the interview, develop your oral communication skills and get comfortable talking about your experiences and accomplishments.
+Create a list of sample interview questions and practice answering them with Big Interview on Handshake.

 Some applications may ask you to provide a resume or curriculum vitae (CV) detailing your work and activities.
 A sample of an undergraduate CV can be found in A Guide to Academia: Getting into and Surviving Grad School, Postdocs, and a Research Job by Prosanta Chakrabarty.

-For additional help with your professional & graduate school preparation and application, come into the Career Services Center or schedule an advising appointment with a Professional and Graduate School Advisor via Handshake.
+For additional help with your professional & graduate school preparation and application, come into the Career Center or schedule an advising appointment via Handshake.
 Learn more about your Career Coaches and their specializations at the staff directory page.